a-morphous/react-godot-example/README.md

 ## Running the sample

-This is not exactly practical at the moment, so run at your own risk!

 There are both NuGet and NPM dependencies, so you'll need to install them after downloading the game project:

 ```bash